2026 MCAT Study Guide — Everything You Need to Prepare

 Delaying your MCAT could be a costly mistake.
 Take careful care assessing if and when you are ready, and keep in mind that the longer you spend studying, the more chances you have of forgetting previous material.

-The 3 main factors to consider are:
+The three main factors to consider are:

 • How well your MCAT studying is going